junshim/ithemal2_js/ithemal_LSTM/README.md

 In this chapter, describe the main files of **ithemal_LSTM**
 ##  `run_ithemal.py`
 As the main function of  **ithemal_LSTM**, create and call a trainer that do learning.
 When run `run_ithemal.py`, you can **input the configuration of train and model as arguments**.
-Its list and default values ​​can be checked in the main function.
+Its list and default values ​​can be checked at the main function in `run_ithemal.py.
 Examples of running `run_ithemal.py` can be showed at the **3.
 Training the model** chapter below.
 After the learning, this will output the trained model and its report.
 It will be described at the **4.
 Result files of training**